Sira0909/TUIFlashcards/README.md

 - multiple choice quizes <br />

 <h1> TO BE ADDED:</h1>
-- when changing flashcard fields, form starts with old field instead of empty
 - study particular sides or both
 - more modes of study
 - maybe word wrap eventually